 POST requests send data from your Centercode implementation to create or update a resource in a third-party system.

-PATCH requests are to make partial update on a resource in a third-party system.
+PATCH requests are to make partial updates on a resource in a third-party system.

 DELETE requests a resource within a third-party system to be removed.

 Return Values store responses from third-party systems when your Webhook is used in order to add data to your Centercode platform, further extending your data.
 This allows you to use that external data anywhere via the Data Engine - as Dynamic Tags, in User and Feedback Management, Reporting, and even other integrations.